 CRDTS has an extensive system for training and evaluating examiners.
-Each examiner receives a copy of the most current Dental Examiner's Manual (CRDTS, 2017c).
+Each examiner receives a copy of the most current Dental Examiner Manual (CRDTS, 2021b).
 This system includes home study and onsite opportunities for examiners.
 An examiner calibration is a fundamental part of this training.
 Examiners are trained to examine accurately and consistently with other examiners.
 All examiners receive detailed diagnostic feedback on their performance.
-Documents describing the performances of examiners are an important aspect of diagnostic feedback (Ray & Cobb, 2017b, 2017c, 2017d).
+Documents describing the performances of examiners are an important aspect of diagnostic feedback (e.g., Askren & Foley, 2022a-c).